stanleyjzheng/stanleyjzheng/README.md

 ![](https://img.shields.io/badge/-PyTorch-e34f26?style=flat-square&logo=PyTorch&logoColor=fff)
 ![](https://img.shields.io/badge/-TensorFlow-FF6F00?style=flat-square&logo=TensorFlow&logoColor=fff)

-I am an open-source enthusiast and a freelance machine learning engineer.
+I am an open-source enthusiast and an aspiring freelance machine learning engineer.
 While at school, I focused on topics that live in the intersection of machine learning and other technologies.

 Outside of school, I enjoy participating in Kaggle competitions, hackathons, and learning more about machine learning.